The Ultimate Guide To Creating Your Dreamy Organic Bedroom

 Going for organic and natural textiles everywhere in your room will help freshen everything up, but a good set of curtains can directly impact your sleep.
 If you live in a big city or your neighbors keep their porch light on all night, it’s a game-changer to get a good set of light blocking curtains.

 Light blocking curtains can even keep in heat in the wintertime and cool air in the summer, so they’re worth the investment.
 But just like with bedding and furniture, these can be made from toxic materials or treated with chemicals.
 Make sure that the liner is made from organic or natural materials!
-If you can’t find exactly what you’re looking for, there’s a DIY option for these as well so you can choose natural materials in your favorite colors and patterns.
+If you can’t find exactly what you’re looking for, investigate your DIY options so you can choose natural materials in your favorite colors and patterns.

 Where to start: